Low-Light Image Enhancement with Wavelet-based Diffusion Models: Experiment

-\textbf{Training Strategy.} The content diversity caused by randomly sampled noise during the reverse denoising process of diffusion models is undesirable for some image restoration tasks, such as LLIE, dehazing, deraining, etc. As described in Sec.~\ref{subsec:Wavelet-based Conditional Diffusion Models}, we address this issue by incorporating reverse denoising (RD) in both training and inference phases to achieve consistency.
-As shown in Table~\ref{tab:training_ablation}, we report the means and variances of five evaluations for three diffusion-based methods, our method that performs forward diffusion (FD) only in the training phase denoted as Ours$_{\operatorname{FD}}$, and our method with the default training strategy denoted as Ours$_{\operatorname{FD+RD}}$.
-By incorporating RD into the training phase, our method not only obtains the best performance across all metrics but also aids in circumventing content diversity and yields minimal variance, which proves the superiority of our training strategy.
+\textbf{Training Strategy.} The content diversity caused by randomly sampled noise during the denoising process of diffusion models is undesirable for some image restoration tasks, such as LLIE, dehazing, deraining, etc. As described in Sec.~\ref{subsec:Wavelet-based Conditional Diffusion Models}, we address this issue by incorporating the denoising process (DP) in both training and inference phases to achieve consistency.
+As shown in Table~\ref{tab:training_ablation}, we report the means and variances of five evaluations for three diffusion-based methods, our method that performs forward diffusion (FD) only in the training phase denoted as Ours$_{\operatorname{FD}}$, and our method with the default training strategy denoted as Ours$_{\operatorname{FD+DP}}$.
+By incorporating DP into the training phase, our method not only achieves the best performance but also aids in circumventing content diversity and yields minimal variance, which proves the superiority of our training strategy.
 The restored results of five evaluations illustrated in Fig.~\ref{fig:diversity} show that performing forward diffusion only in the training phase leads to diverse results, while our default training strategy not only mitigates the appearance of chaotic content and color distortion but also facilitates generating images with consistency.